SocorroPinto/NewsPortal/news-portal-app/README.md

         The promos have a timer that changes them every few secons.
         The ads are gifs that change also every few seconds.

-+ StockInfo
-    It is showed in the ribbon and will display by default John Deere Stocks.
-    Also allows you to search by company and display their stock info.
+This is the documentation for this project, if you have any questions or comments, please, don't hesitate to contact me.